 The site is partly on a safeguarded mineral (sand and gravel) resource, but Norfolk County Council has no objection to the sports field use, provided that no permanent buildings are erected on the site.
-The potential need for additional ancillary facilities such as car parking and changing rooms have been considered by the Trust and it plans to provide these within its existing area and it does not plan to erect buildings on the policy area subject to this policy.
+The potential need for additional ancillary facilities such as car parking and changing rooms have been considered by the Trust and it plans to provide these within its existing area and it does not plan to erect buildings on the area subject to this policy.

-CORE STRATEGY: CS1, CS3, CS4, CS5, CS6, CS16, CS17, CS18, CS20, CS25.
+POLICIES OF PARTICULAR RELEVANCE TO THE JUSTIFICATION OF THIS POLICY CORE STRATEGY: CS1, CS3, CS4, CS5, CS6, CS16, CS17, CS18, CS20, CS25.
 NPPF: 17, 28, 69, 70, 73, 99, 100, 101, 109, 110, 143, 155, 157.

 MONITORING QUESTION LIKELY INFORMATION SOURCES NOTES Α Policy implemented?
 Planning records.
-Visual inspection. В Community facilities Visual inspection.
-Opinion of enhanced?
-Parish Council/locals. С Coordinated with Visual inspection. adjacent cemetery extension?
-D Potential for archaeology Planning records.
-Advice of Potential for additional addressed in BA Historic Environment advice from Norfolk and development?
-Manager Suffolk County Councils' heritage staff.

-Ε Lighting minimises Planning records.
-Visual
+Visual inspection. В Community facilities enhanced?
+Visual inspection.
+Opinion of Parish Council/locals. С Coordinated with adjacent cemetery extension?
+Visual inspection.
+D Potential for archaeology addressed in development?
+Planning records.
+Advice of BA Historic Environment Manager Potential for additional advice from Norfolk and Suffolk County Councils' heritage staff.
+E Lighting minimises adverse effects.
+Planning records.
+Visual inspection.
+F Resulting boundary treatment integrates into wider landscape?
+Visual inspection.
+Advice of BA landscape officer.

-adverse effects. inspection.

-F Resulting boundary Visual inspection.
-Advice of

-treatment integrates BA landscape officer.

-into wider landscape?